-AIM Photonics Academy will provide timely information about competitive government initiatives for Small and Medium-scale Enterprises (SMEs) seeking out opportunities in integrated photonics manufacturing, as well as government-sponsored opportunities for academics pursuing integrated photonics research.
+AIM Academy will provide timely information about competitive government programs for Small and Medium-scale Enterprises (SMEs) seeking opportunities in photonics and advanced manufacturing, as well as government-sponsored opportunities for academics pursuing integrated photonics research.

 1) The Commonwealth of Massachusetts is investing $28 million over five years in equipment and facilities related to AIM Photonics.
 Learn more about the opportunity here.

 2) National Defense Science and Engineering Graduate (NDSEG) Fellowships are awarded to applicants who will pursue a doctoral degree in, or closely related to, an area of DoD interest within one of the fifteen following disciplines.
 Click here to learn more about the program.

 3) The Science, Mathematics and Research for Transformation (SMART) Scholarship for Service Program is an opportunity for students pursuing an undergraduate or graduate degree in Science, Technology, Engineering, and Mathematics (STEM) disciplines to receive a full scholarship and be gainfully employed by the Department of Defense (DoD) upon degree completion.
 You can find more information here.

 4) The Office of Naval Research is funding projects in technology, engineering and mathematics education, outreach and workforce development.
 Learn more below.
 ONR is no longer accepting applications for this year, but will fund projects again next year.

 5) GEM is a network of leading corporations, government laboratories, top universities, and top research institutions that enables qualified students from underrepresented communities to pursue graduate education in applied science and engineering.
 You can learn more here.